-Knee Problems: Clients with knee problems may find it more comfortable to place their feet flat on the floor.
-Raising the seat also reduces stress on the knees, since the client doesn't have to bend his or her knees as far.

-Headrest Adjustments: One trick to getting the headrest adjusted just right is to have the clients do it themselves.
+- Knee Problems: Clients with knee problems may find it more comfortable to place their feet flat on the floor.
+Raising the seat also reduces stress on the knees, since the client doesn't have to bend their knees as far. - Headrest Adjustments: One trick to getting the headrest adjusted just right is to have the client do it themselves.
 Simply loosen the adjustment knobs and have the client grab hold of the headrest and move it until they feel comfortable.
-Then tighten the knobs to secure the headrest in place.

-Prevent Fainting: Depending on your client's size and shape, positioning of the head and face in the face cradle is important.
+Then tighten the knobs to secure the headrest in place. - Prevent Fainting: Depending on your clients size and shape positioning of the head and face in the face cradle is important.
 You want to avoid the padding pressing into the sides of the neck (the carotid arteries).
-In some rare cases this has resulted in clients fainting.
+In some rare cases this has resulted in client's fainting.